A Replica-BCS theory for dirty superconductors: Mean-field calculation results

-Although $\braket{\braket{\tilde{\rho}_s}}_d\neq0$ in both dirty superconductor state and Cooper-pair glass states, the Cooper-pair glass state differs from the usual dirty superconducting state in several ways.
-First of all, because of random configuration of $\Delta_k$'s, it is expected that the glass state will show strong hysteresis behaviour under change of some parameters, e.g. external magnetic field.
-However, magnetic field may induce vortex glass states in dirty superconductors\cite{mason1999dissipation, mason2001} and does not provide a sharp distinction between the vortex glass and Cooper-pair glass states.
+Experimentally, because of random configurations $\Delta_k$'s, it is expected that the CPG state will show strong hysteresis behaviour under external magnetic field.
+However, magnetic field may induce vortex glass states in dirty superconductors\cite{murray1990hexatic, sanchez2019vortexglass} and does not provide a sharp distinction between the vortex glass and CPG states.

-A sharp distinction between the dirty superconductor state and Cooper-pair glass state occurs when we consider Josephson effect between our targeted state and a normal s-wave superconductor.
-In usual tunneling theory between superconductors, the Josephson effect between two superconductors is proportional to the product of the anomalous Green's functions of the two superconductors (see for example, Ref.\cite{mahan2000many}), and is equal to zero when one of the superconductor is in the Cooper-pair glass state, as it is easy to show that $\braket{\braket{F(k,i\omega_n)}}_d=0$ when $\Delta=0$.
-Physically, we expect that different spatial regions in the Cooper-pair glass state will be dominated by $\Delta_k$'s with different (and random) phases, resulting in vanishing average Josephson coupling between the Cooper-pair glass state and a normal s-wave superconductor.
+A sharp distinction between the superconducting state and CPG state occurs when we consider Josephson effect between our targeted state and a normal s-wave superconductor in the absence of magnetic field.
+In usual tunneling between superconductors, the Josephson effect between two superconductors is proportional to the product of the anomalous Green's functions of the two superconductors (see for example, Ref.\cite{mahan2000many}), and is equal to zero when one of the superconductor is in the CPG state where $\sum_k\braket{\braket{F(k,i\omega_n)}}_d=0$ when $\Delta=0$.
+Physically, we expect that different spatial regions in the CPG state will be dominated by $\Delta_k$'s with different (and random) phases, resulting in vanishing average Josephson coupling between the CPG state and a normal s-wave superconductor.

-However, a higher order effect not captured by lowest-order tunneling theory exists as the coupling between the normal s-wave superconductor with order parameter $\Delta_n$ will induce a nonzero average superconductor order parameter $\Delta\sim\alpha\Delta_n$ in the Cooper-pair glass state.
-As a result $\braket{\braket{F(k,i\omega_n)}}_d\sim \alpha\Delta_n$ becomes nonzero and a nonlinear Josepshon effect with Josephson current $j_s\sim\sqrt{\Delta_n\Delta}\sim\sqrt{\alpha}\Delta_n$ will occur.
-The existence of this nonlinear Josephson effect distinguishes between the dirty superconductor state and Cooper-pair glass state.
+However, a higher order effect not captured by lowest-order tunneling theory exists as the coupling between the normal s-wave superconductor with order parameter $\Delta_n$ will induce a nonzero average superconductor order parameter $\Delta\sim\alpha(h)\Delta_n$ in the CPG state.
+As a result $\sum_k \braket{\braket{F(k,i\omega_n)}}_d\sim \alpha(h)\Delta_n$ becomes nonzero and a nonlinear Josepshon effect with Josephson current $j_s\sim\sqrt{\Delta_n\Delta}\sim\sqrt{\alpha(h)}\Delta_n$ will occur.
+The existence of this nonlinear Josephson effect distinguishes between the dirty superconductor state and CPG state.
+The coefficient $\alpha(h)$ can be estimated by coupling our dirty superconductor to an external constant pairing field $\Delta_n$.
+After some straightforward algebra, we find that the effective pairing field $\bs{B}_k$ we introduced in the discussion after Eq.\ (\ref{observable}) is replaced by

+The coefficient $\alpha(h)$ can be obtained by solving the corresponding mean-field equations in the CPG state.